 Because you invested in a fund with a lower expense ratio, more of your money was able to compound on itself and grow more.

-The result is you end up with close to $4,000 more!
+The result is you ending up with close to $4,000 more!

 And this is just looking at a one-time $5,000 investment.
-Imagine your 401k plan or other investment accounts that you are adding money to consistently and is worth tens of thousands of dollars.
+Imagine your 401k plan or other investment account that you are adding money to consistently and is worth tens of thousands of dollars.

 The point is, you need to pay attention to expense ratios because they are robbing you of your money.